HacktivistRO/HostileSubBruteForcer/README.md

     git clone https://github.com/HacktivistRO/Bug-Bounty-Wordlists/
     cd Bug-Bounty-Wordlists/
     cat subdomains-1.txt subdomains-2.txt subdomains-3.txt > list.txt
-    Now move "list.txt" to your HostileSubBruteForcer folder and replace it with the existing file.
+    Now move "list.txt" to your HostileSubBruteForcer folder and replace it with the existing "file.txt".

 Documentation for the script can be found here: [@Nahamsec/HostileSubBruteForcer](https://github.com/nahamsec/HostileSubBruteforcer)